lindsay-forestell/pytorch-learning/Unit1_TensorsGradients.md

     y.backward()
     x1.grad = dy/dx1(at x1=val)

+   **Need more info here...?**

+   I think that using y.backward() casues y to lose info about the relation between y and x from its buffer

   **Retain graphs:**

     x.grad.zero_() - sets x.grad to 0, otherwise it adds up on every backwards call